-Subject code: 51517 West Asian Studies (4 Credits, 60 Hours)
+Subject code: C51513 West Asian Studies (4 Credits, 60 Hours)

-- 1. Advanced knowledge within the field of social, political and cultural changes in the West Asia and specialized insight in a limited area relating to West Asian society and politics, Islamic studies, or Arabic languages and literature. - 2.
-Thorough knowledge of major scholarly theories and theoretical debates pertaining to the analysis of social, political and cultural changes in the West Asia.
+- 1. To advanced knowledge within the field of social, political and cultural changes in the West Asia - 2.
+To understand deep insights of major scholarly theories and debates pertaining to the analysis of social, political and cultural changes in the West Asia. - 3.
+To address the challenges in the West Asian Region